In this article

 • Learns from past reconciliation decisions to improve accuracy continuously.

-• Fully integrated with QuickBooks, NetSuite, Stripe, ACH, and your ERP system—nothing manual required.
+• Fully integrated with QuickBooks, NetSuite, Stripe, ACH, and your ERP system, with nothing manual required.

-Result: Reconciliation time drops by 80%, and finance teams close the books in hours, not days.
+Result: Reconciliation time drops by 80%, keeping AR and cash data current so the books are easier to close.

 Workflow #3: Dispute Identification and Resolution